 Richard Edwards, of Margot and the Nuclear So and So’s fame, is back with his third proper solo LP.
 Resigned to an ordinary life due to persistent chronic illness, Edwards has been releasing studio projects at a strong pace.
 Lemon Cotton Candy Sunset was befitting of its title, with lush arrangements.
 Verdugo was a bit more bare bones and vulnerable, though certainly to its benefit.

 TSAATM is tender as expected, laced with earnest longing.
 It’s the hope and sting of dreams still unfulfilled.
 It’s the emotional lift after a good cry.
 Pain and peace are so indistinguishably interwoven here that they both forfeit their identities for something more profound, a sort of mono no aware.
-It’s an album that conjures vivid mental imagery of Parisian cafes at dusk, walks through Central Park, a winter night spent in front of a fire place, or a lazy day spent relaxing on the beach.
-The emotional context is pervasive – even if you haven’t done everything in that list, there’s a good chance you relate to this type of romanticism.
+It’s an album that conjures vivid mental imagery of Parisian cafes at dusk, walks through Central Park, a winter night spent in front of a fireplace, or a lazy day spent relaxing on the beach.
+The emotional context is pervasive—even if you haven’t done everything on that list, there’s a good chance you relate to this type of romanticism.

 The album’s nine-track length may scare some at first, but rest assured there is nothing lacking when it comes to runtime.
 The shortest track is just over four minutes, but a majority of the songs are five minutes or longer.
 This makes for huge arrangements that have plenty of time to build and shapeshift; indeed, the songs are in a perpetual state of flux, moving effortlessly like coalescing streams.